Surface-engineering

 We were happy to get positive feedback on our effort.

-Click on PWL#034 to read the article.
+Click on PWL#034 to read it.

 In general, with the exception of Hardfacing which is itself a welding process (see further down), welding should never be attempted on items modified by Surface-engineering.

-Many Surface-engineering modification processes can be used to improve the performance of different items.
 Unless specific experience is available, selection is based generally on previous knowledge of what is used, on similarity of application, on testing and on known results.

 How can you solve